exercism/problem-specifications/exercises/nucleotide-codons/description.md

+Write a function that returns the name of an amino acid a particular codon, possibly using shorthand, encodes for.

 In DNA sequences of 3 nucleotides, called codons, encode for amino acids.
 Often several codons encode for the same amino acid.
 The International Union of Pure and Applied Chemistry developed a shorthand system for designating groups of